Multi-million investment in Swedish centres for food research and innovation

 “With this investment, we get a fine portfolio of centres that have great potential to boost the sustainability and competitiveness of the Swedish food system in multiple areas and from different perspectives, which is vital,” says Jessica Ekström, senior research officer at Formas.
 “Among the parties involved in the initiative, we see both large and small Swedish companies, as well as trade associations, municipalities and regions,” she says.

-The four centres awarded funding in the call Centers for sustainable and competitive food-systems operate through university–industry partnerships.
+The four centres awarded funding in the call Centers for sustainable and competitive food-systems External link. operate through university–industry partnerships.
 Their main offices will be located in Örebro, Stockholm, Uppsala and Borås, but their fields will span all of Sweden.

 “Long-term research and innovation efforts, collective expertise and co-creation among actors with different perspectives are needed to help transform the food system,” says Erika Ax, senior research officer at Formas.
 “We believe that in the short and long terms these centres will strengthen food systems at both the local and the national level.
 They also have global potential, and we look forward to following their development in the future.”